 - If it’s going wrong and they have no one to come back to if it’s a builder who’s gone

 - Of not really understanding how their quote works and having to pay more money later

 I know we’ve all come across these things and we’ve all seen them happen.
 Your job is to educate customers when it comes to choosing between cheap tradies and expensive tradies.
 It’s easier if you start early before they’ve got two different prices on the table.
 And of course, I’m a business coach.
 In my coaching program, that’s what I’ll help you to do.

 I’ll help you:

 - Prepare those arguments

-- Articulate why you’re good, why are you all useful, what value you bring to the situation specific to your business in your industry
+- Articulate why you’re good, why are you useful, what value you bring to the situation-specific to your business in your industry

 - Put it into your sales process and your documentation and most importantly into your marketing too

 Let’s start right at the beginning so your customer is educated from the beginning of their interaction with you as to what they get for their money because the job is not just a job.
 There are many things that can change and risk, I think, is the most important one.

 So if you’d like me to help, click on the link below and book yourself a time to chat with me.
 The way to get into business coaching is to have a chat with me first and see if we like each other before we get into anything else.